Golshifteh Farahani: Personal life

 In 2003, Farahani married Amin Mahdavi, the brother of interior designer India Mahdavi, and from whom she later separated.
 She was also in a relationship with French actor Louis Garrel, who directed and co-starred with her in Two Friends (2015).
 In a September 2015 interview published in Grazia, Farahani revealed that she had married Christos Dorje Walker, an Australian, five months earlier.
-As of May 2018, she was in a relationship with a "German hippie" who she met in the Nevada desert at the Burning Man festival.
+In May 2018, she was in a relationship with a "German hippie" whom she met in the Nevada desert at the Burning Man festival.